PARENT’S ROLE IN ALCOHOL/DRUG PREVENTION

 - Attempt to resist all forms of negative peer pressure and encourage our children to do likewise.

 - Help our children develop healthy concepts of themselves and effective problem solving, decision-making, and communication skills.

 - Not sponsor or condone activities we or our children are unable to control (such as parties with limited or no adult supervision).

 - Communicate openly with other parents to establish a sense of community and to provide support in giving consistent messages to our young people.

-Note that Sally Zimmerli, acting director of student life, Jeff Desjarlais, director of student support services, or any of the school nurses or counselors are available for consultation with parents and students on a variety of matters, including alcohol and drug-related issues.
+Note that Sally Zimmerli, dean of students, and Jeff Desjarlais, director of student support services, or any of the school nurses or counselors are available for consultation with parents and students on a variety of matters, including alcohol and drug-related issues.
 They can be reached at school at the phone numbers listed in the directory.